 Does tooth extraction treatment hurt?

 Most patients are surprised at how little discomfort they experience during their tooth extraction or wisdom tooth removal.
-Patients are given the option of choosing a local anesthetic or sedation dentistry method for their optimal comfort.
 Your Apex dentist will give personalized recommendations for handling any discomfort after treatment.
 Most patients are able to return to their routines the next day and only need ibuprofen.

 When is a tooth extraction necessary?